Opinion: How my homophobic dad became an LGBT+ ally

 My relationship with my father had always been quite strained and complex, even before I came out.
 But I think he saw I had demonstrated strength of character, determination and principle.
 He could see I was challenging his perceptions and had my own opinions, which were attributes he said he admired.

 My dad was a political activist and social campaigner and I think this was, in part, how he managed to shift in attitude towards me.
-Part of his acceptance of his gay son stemmed from the realisation that he himself had faced and experienced prejudices as a young South Asian man coming to the UK, how the Race Relations and Sex Discrimination acts had changed society overall regarding the treatment of the BAME diaspora and the role of women.
+Part of his acceptance of his gay son stemmed from the realisation that he himself had faced and experienced prejudices as a young south Asian man coming to the UK, how the race relations and sex discrimination acts had changed society overall regarding the treatment of the Black, Asian and minority ethnic diaspora and the role of women.

 It wasn’t that I changed him, but that he learned to change and accept what was going on around him.